The History of the Pacific Junior Hockey League

 2005-06 . . .
 The Delta Ice Hawks, Abbotsford Pilots, North Delta Devils and Grandview Steelers finished 1-2-3-4, in a highly competitive regular season, before the Ice Hawks claimed their second PIJHL Championship four games to two over Abbotsford.
 Delta’s Adam Hartley won the league scoring race and Ronnie Smith (Richmond) took home the Most Valuable Player award.
 After eighteen seasons in Port Coquitlam, the Buckeroos relocated to Port Moody at the end of the season.

 2003-04 . . .
 The league expanded to eight teams with the addition of the Hope Icebreakers, who struggled through their inaugural campaign, winning just one game.
-The Delta Ice Hawks finished atop the standings, in a year that saw six teams finish with winning records, but it was the Richmond Sockeyes who took home the League Championship.
+The Delta Ice Hawks finished atop the standings in a year that saw six teams finish with winning records, but the Richmond Sockeyes took home the League Championship.
 Delta’s Kyle Ross won the scoring title by a wide margin and was named MVP.

 2001-02 . . .
 The Abbotsford Pilots blew away the competition during the regular season and then swept the Delta Ice Hawks in the PIJHL Championship series to claim their third title in four years.
 The Pilots Kiyomi Parsons was named Most Valuable Player after winning the scoring title by twelve points.
 After three losing seasons in New Westminster, the Queens Park Pirates were relocated to North Delta and renamed the Flyers.